nswaswaJim/oahuv1/middleridge.md

   Your browser does not support the video tag.
 </video>

 The route down was, technically, same as route up but in reverse.
 Mentally, however, was completely different:  I love this trail!
 It challenged me to turn back.
 I did not.
-I re
+I persevered and reached my goal.
+Those are good feelings on the way down.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NjQ3NDAwMiwtMTgzOTc0Mjg1MiwtMz
+eyJoaXN0b3J5IjpbNjA3MzA4NzcyLC0xODM5NzQyODUyLC0zMz
-M4MzcwNjY4LDEyODU2MzU4NjYsNTE2OTk2ODU2LC0xODY1OTI1
+gzNzA2NjgsMTI4NTYzNTg2Niw1MTY5OTY4NTYsLTE4NjU5MjU2
-NjQzLC0xMjg2NDc4OTcsMTY2MzcxMjA0OSwxODY0MzMwOTQ2LC
+NDMsLTEyODY0Nzg5NywxNjYzNzEyMDQ5LDE4NjQzMzA5NDYsLT
-03MzAwMDAzMDJdfQ==
+czMDAwMDMwMl19
 -->